Old meets new: Parks Canada’s artifacts get a new home

 Building design and construction

 Parks Canada is working hard to protect Canada’s important artifacts.
-We estimate that construction of the new building will start in 2018 and finish in 2020.
+Based on preliminary estimates, construction should commence in 2019 and be completed by 2020.
 The collection will move once the facility is operational.

 Safeguarding Indigenous objects and documents